atifreza/nyt-app/README.md

 npm run start-auth.
 Server will start at 8000.

-Make sure both the servers are running.
+Make sure both the servers are running

 Features: